Sunshine Meadows Hike: Banff Trail Guide

 Dining Options

 You won’t go hungry while visiting Sunshine Meadows!
 There are plenty of dining options available, both down below and up top.
-Visitors can choose from two coffee shops, the Mad Trappers Grill (a pub with bbq), Chimney Corner Fireside Dining (offering breakfast and dinner) and the Eagle’s Nest Canadian Bistro (open evenings for fine Canadian cuisine).
+Visitors can choose from two coffee shops, the Mad Trappers Grill (a pub with BBQ) and Chimney Corner Fireside Dining (offering breakfast and dinner).

 Stay at the Sunshine Mountain Lodge